"Dixeya" nasuta: Classification

 The phylogenetic relationships of "Dixeya" nasuta (as "Njalila") were analysed by Gebauer in 2007 in her unpublished PhD thesis, and was the first computerised phylogenetic analysis of gorgonopsians ever conducted.
 Gebauer found "D." nasuta as a member of the family Gorgonopsidae, which in her classification excluded the most basal genera of gorgonopsians in her tree that she regarded as plesiomorphic (i.e. representing the ancestral condition) for the group.
 Within Gorgonopsidae, "D." nasuta was a relatively derived member but outside of the clade including the giant and derived Rubidgeinae and Inostrancevia, occupying part of an evolutionary grade between them and more ancestral gorgonopsids.

-The results of Gebauer (2007) are depicted in the cladogram below (with notes reflecting notable taxonomic and nomenclatural changes that have occurred in the years since):
+The results of Gebauer (2007) are depicted in the cladogram below.
+Two genera mentioned in this cladogram, i. e.
+Scylacognathus and Eoarctops, have since been synonymized with Eriphostoma since 2015.

-The analysis of Gebauer (2007) was the first major attempt to perform a phylogenetic analysis of gorgonopsians, however its results have not been borne out by subsequent independent analyses.
+The analysis of Gebauer (2007) was the first major attempt to perform a phylogenetic analysis of gorgonopsians; however, its results have not been borne out by subsequent independent analyses.
 Namely, Kammerer (2016) regarded Gebauer's analysis as "unsatisfactory", citing that many of the characters used by her analysis were based upon skull proportions that are variable within taxa, both individually and ontogenetically (i.e. traits that change through growth).
 As an example of a potential problem created by this, he highlighted the basal position of Aloposaurus (a wastebasket taxon of various immature gorgonopsians) compared to the stratigraphically older and morphologically basal Eoarctops (now a junior synonym of Eriphostoma) being found in a relatively more derived position.

-"D." nasuta has yet to be included in any later phylogenetic analyses of gorgonopsians, and in 2014 Kammerer commented that both its generic status and phylogenetic relationships amongst other gorgonopsians needed further study pending a full re-description before a generic assignment could be made.
+"D." nasuta has yet to be included in any later phylogenetic analyses of gorgonopsians, and in 2015 Kammerer commented that both its generic status and phylogenetic relationships amongst other gorgonopsians needed further study pending a full re-description before a generic assignment could be made.

+Paleoecology

+All known fossil specimens of "Dixeya" nasuta have been identified in the Usili Formation, Ruhuhu Basin, southern Tanzania.
+This formation, dating from the Upper Permian, is known to provide a fairly considerable number of fossils of various tetrapods.
+During this period, this formation would have been an alluvial plain which would have had numerous small meandering streams passing through well-vegetated floodplains.
+The basement of this formation would also have housed a generally high phreatic zone.

+"D." nasuta was contemporary with many other gorgonopsians.
+These include Cyonosaurus, Gorgonops, Inostrancevia, Lycaenops, "Sauroctonus" parringtoni, Scylacops and the rubidgeines Aelurognathus, Dinogorgon, Rubidgea, Ruhuhucerberus and Sycosaurus The other theriodonts present are represented by the therocephalians Silphictidoides and Theriognathus as well as by the cynodont Procynosuchus.

+The most numerous tetrapods in the formation are the dicynodonts, among which are Compsodon, Daptocephalus, Dicynodon, Dicynodontoides, Endothiodon, Euptychognathus, Geikia, Katumbia, Kawingasaurus, Oudenodon, Pristerodon, Rhachiocephalus and an indeterminate cryptodont.
+An undetermined biarmosuchian similar to Burnetia is also known.
+Therapsids are not the only tetrapods present in the Usili Formation.
+Indeed, sauropsids such as the archosauromorph Aenigmastropheus and the pareiasaurs Anthodon and Pareiasaurus are known.
+The only temnospondyl recorded is Peltobatrachus.